v-paalex/OfficeDocs-o365seccomp/SecurityCompliance/office-365-secure-score.md

 ### Who can use Secure Score?

 Anyone who has admin permissions (global admin or a custom admin role) for an Office 365 Enterprise, Microsoft 365 Business, or Office 365 Business Premium subscription can access Secure Score at [https://securescore.office.com](https://securescore.office.com).
 Users who aren't assigned an admin role won't be able to access Secure Score .
 However, admins can use the tool to share their results with other people in their organization.
 We're looking at including other, non-admin roles in the permissions list in the future.
-If there are specific roles you'd like us to consider, let us know by posting on the [Office Security, Privacy &amp; Compliance community](https://go.microsoft.com/fwlink/?linkid=836898).
+If there are specific roles you'd like us to consider, let us know by posting in the [Office Security, Privacy &amp; Compliance community](https://techcommunity.microsoft.com/t5/Security-Privacy-Compliance/bd-p/security_privacy).

 ### What does [Not Scored] mean?